StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/function.md

 <!-- md:permission `manageConfig` --> <!-- md:license Platinum -->

-This topic provides step-by-step instructions for configuring the *Function* [notifier](../about-notifications.md#notifiers) in TheHive.
+Configure the *Function* [notifier](../about-notifications.md#notifiers) in TheHive to automatically execute functions when specific triggers occur.

 To learn more about functions, see the [About Functions](../../manage-functions/about-functions.md) topic.